agbarnett/funding.disagree/README.md

 * "Panel" - Panel ID

-2. AIBS.csv, csv data with same rows and variables as AIBS.RData.
+2. `AIBS.csv`, csv data with same rows and variables as AIBS.RData.

-3. grant.outcomes.github.Rmd, Rmarkdown file to perform the analyses using AIBS.RData.
+3. `grant.outcomes.github.Rmd`, Rmarkdown file to perform the analyses using `AIBS.RData`.
 Was created using R version 3.4.4.
 The following R packages need to be installed:
 * doBy
 * dplyr
 * ellipse